DavidJCobb/gcc-plugin-bitpack/plugins/lu-bitpack/docs/attribute_handlers/README.md

 * `node_ptr[1]` is the last pushed/merged declaration, if one exists.
 * `node_ptr[2]` may be the declaration of `node_ptr[0]`, if `node_ptr[0]` is not itself a declaration.

-Note that not all of the node's data will be ready yet.
+Note that not all of the node's data will be ready yet, and some data will be actively wrong in implementation-defined ways.
 For example, as of this writing, a `FIELD_DECL` only has its `DECL_CONTEXT` set after attributes are applied.

+* `FIELD_DECL`
+  * `DECL_CONTEXT` isn't set until after attributes are applied.
+* `TYPE_DECL`
+  * `TREE_TYPE` and `DECL_ORIGINAL_TYPE` are actively wrong until after attributes are set.
+When a `typedef` is initially parsed, its `TREE_TYPE` is actually the *original* type.
+Only after attributes are applied does GCC eventually clone the original type, name the new clone after the `TYPE_DECL`, and set the final properties on the `TYPE_DECL`.

 Some attributes are meant to make changes to the nodes they apply to, beyond simply being added to those nodes' attribute lists.
 If you need to alter a `*_DECL` node, then you should make your changes to the node directly.
 However, if you need to alter a `*_TYPE` node, then you should instead create a copy of the type, modify the copy, and overwrite `*node_ptr` with the copy.